Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                     ERRORS & ISSUES
 When you still want to use this blocklist, feel free to use it and provide feedback on errors.
-You can post issues, but I will only have a look at it when the issue causes a problem on an COMefer , INF, NET or ORG domain.
+You can post issues, but I will only have a look at it when the issue causes a problem on an COM, INF, NET or ORG domain.
 You can fix a problem easily yourself in most adblock extensions (e.g. AdBlockPlus, Adguard, uBlockOrigin).
 Look for UserFilter or MyFilter in the extension options.
 For instance when this filter causes a problem on website ABC_example.com, simply add a badfilter using this syntax: